Vyral/greg-harrelson-recruiting/_posts/2019-01-11-open-your-eyes-to-the-value-you-deserve.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Greg+Harrelson/Videos/The+Harrelson+Group+-+Open+Your+Eyes+to+the+Value+You+Deserve.mp4
 pullquote: >-
-  I believe your company should provide you with the CRMs, strategies, and other data you need to generate listings and buyer opportunities.
+  Your company should provide you with the CRMs, strategies, and other data you need to generate listings and buyer opportunities.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false